WeblateOrg/weblate/docs/admin/install.rst

 Django with those.
 Because of these limitations it is recommended to use :ref:`postgresql` for new installations.

-Following configuration is recommended for Weblate:
+The following configuration is recommended for Weblate:

 * Use the ``utf8mb4`` charset to allow representation of higher Unicode planes (for example emojis).
 * Configure the server with ``innodb_large_prefix`` to allow longer indices on text fields.